TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 3. **Logic enables new levels of discovery and learning.** You will see what others cannot, and gain new levels of confidence.

-A byproduct of studying logic is that you might sometimes look back in hindsight at past mistakes, and facepalm.
-You'll start to realize and perhaps regret those times where you didn't realize you proverbially threw a grenade before pulling the pin.
+#### A byproduct of studying logic is that you might sometimes look back in hindsight at past mistakes, and facepalm.
+You'll start to recognize and perhaps regret those times where you didn't realize you proverbially threw a grenade before pulling the pin.

 ![monkeysniff](/assets/img/monkeysniff.gif)